-Password Spoofing also-known-as login spoofing is one of the most common practices used by the attackers to steal your password.
+Password Spoofing also known as Login spoofing, is one of the most common practices used by attackers to steal your password.
 Spoofing is an attack where the invaders successfully falsify the login page of any website and convince you to give your passwords unsuspectingly.
 These fake login pages look legitimate and valid and thus users unknowingly share their login credentials.
 Once you enter your details on the spoofed page, the attacker has it.

 You may get these spoofed web pages via some pop-up window or via email too.
 The spoofed web pages are so similar to the original web page that it can mislead anyone.
-The traffic between your web browser and the spoofed page are sent by the spoofers which help them collect your personal details like contact numbers, account numbers, CC numbers as well as the password.
+The traffic between your web browser and the spoofed page is sent by the spoofers, which help them collect your personal details like contact numbers, account numbers, CC numbers, as well as the password.

 How to avoid Password Spoofing

 So, no matter how strong your password it, password spoofing can convince you to share the same.
 So, what can we do to avoid these spoofing attacks and save our data from these spoofers?

 - First and foremost, avoid using any random public WiFi connections, specifically the free internet connections at railway stations and airports.
 Connect only to the networks you trust.
 Remember that the attackers can set up an access point and name it Free WiFi to allure you and then plan such spoofing attacks to steal your sensitive data.

 - Secondly, it is very important to recognize the spoofs.
 Email spoofs are quite easy to recognize if you are watchful.
 Any suspicious email which asks for your login credentials can be a spoof because no legitimate website will ever ask your username and passwords via email.
 So, do not reply to any such suspicious emails.
 Never ever share your passwords with anyone.

 - Enable Enhanced Anti-spoofing feature in Windows 11/10.